Internal auditors deal with operating issues crucial to the prosperity of any organisation

 Training varies by employer but is typically carried out on the job.
-It is also possible to take professional qualifications with the Chartered Institute of Internal Auditors (IIA), which are available at various levels:
+It's also possible to take professional qualifications with IIA, which are available at various levels:

-- IIA Certificate in Internal Audit and Business Risk - suitable if you are new to internal audit, as it provides you with the essentials of audit, governance, risk and assurance.
+- IIA Certificate in Internal Audit and Business Risk - suitable if you are new to internal audit, as this qualification will provide you with the essentials of audit, governance, risk and assurance.
 It is a modular course and takes around one year to complete.

 - Certified Internal Auditor (CIA) - this is a globally-recognised postgraduate award and is the first step to achieving chartered internal auditor status.
-You will have to pass three multiple-choice exams and must be an IIA member.
+You will have to pass three multiple-choice exams and be an IIA member to enrol.

-Information on the requirements for each qualification is available at Chartered Institute of Internal Auditors: Qualifications.
+Information on the requirements for each qualification is available at IIA: Qualifications.

-The Chartered IIA also runs many courses, conferences and events that are good for networking and developing knowledge and skills.
-Events cover many relevant topics including audit of taxation, preventing organisation failures, assurance mapping and audit report writing.
+IIA also runs many courses, conferences and events that are good for networking and developing knowledge and skills.
+Events cover relevant topics including audit of taxation, preventing organisation failures, assurance mapping and audit report writing.

-It is important to carry out continuing professional development (CPD) and members of the IIA have to commit to maintaining their levels of CPD.
-The IIA can help with this and can provide access to a CPD planner and competency framework, which can help you to decide what skills you need to develop and work on.
-For more information see the IIA.
+IIA members have to commit to maintaining their levels of continuing professional development (CPD).
+IIA can help with this and can provide access to a CPD planner and competency framework, which can help you to decide what skills you need to develop and work on.

 It is possible to stay in internal audit, progressing from junior auditor to senior audit management.

-You may join an accountancy practice to begin with, where you can gain a relevant qualification and then move into industry so you can put your newly acquired skills to good use.
-However, it is also possible to enter businesses and organisations immediately and build your skills while on the job.
+You may join an accountancy practice to begin with, where you can gain a relevant qualification before putting your newly acquired skills to good use in industry.
+However, it's also possible to enter businesses and organisations immediately and build your skills while on the job.

 Promotion can be gained in a number of ways.
 You may work your way up internally in the business or you may need to move employers, in particular going to bigger organisations.
 Career development prospects are helped if you are flexible and are able to relocate.